mpmath/mpmath/doc/manual.rst

     >>> mpc(1,2) / 3
     mpc(real='0.3333333333321', imag='0.6666666666642')

-The number of digits with which numbers are printed is determined by the working precision.
-To specify the number of digits to show (without changing the working precision), use the ``nstr`` and ``nprint`` functions:
+The number of digits with which numbers are printed by default is determined by the working precision.
+To specify the number of digits to show without changing the working precision, use the ``nstr`` and ``nprint`` functions:

     >>> mp.dps = 15
     >>> a = mpf(1) / 6